A Mersey sea fishing venue with great potential. It can be fished at high or low tide, that in mind it has a big gulley that will fill in behind you.

 The vale park section is similar to most Marks on this stretch of the river Mersey.
 It can fish well through out summer at high tide with the usual species available.

 You can park for free adjacent to the Ferry pub and walk to the mark, I have not parked on the prom at night in this section.
 I do park on the prom at night when fishing the Town Hall Steps mark, can’t see why there should be any issues on this section.
-The Town hall steps section does appear o be the more popular size with regular club matches.
+The Town hall steps section does appear to be the more popular area with regular club matches taking place.

 Species Available (not exhaustive)

 Whiting, Cod, Dab, Flounder, Smoothounds, Thornback Rays, Dogfish, Rockling.
-Heard of Bass but never seen them here myself.
+Occasionally the odd bass.

 Park in front of the pub, post code CH44 8DF